-The analog output of the sensor is conditioned by Correlated Double Sampling (CDS) for optimum S/N ratio.
-Dark level drift is compensated by an "auto zero" amplifier circuit and fed into a video ADC with 14 Bit resolution.
-The data are fed into an internal 64 MB Memory.
+The analog output of the sensor is conditioned by Correlated Double Sampling (CDS) for optimum DR. Dark level drift is compensated by an "auto zero" amplifier circuit and fed into a video ADC with 14 Bit bit resolution.
+The data are fed into an internal 128 MB Memory.
 The camera is controlled by an FPGA and the data packages are sent via an Ethernet controller to the PC.